 Project Status: This project began in October 2009 and was completed in September 2011

-As part of the National Fish Habitat Action Plan (NFHAP), we completed estuarine and coastal components of the National Fish Habitat Assessment.
-We compiled and analyzed existing data on the condition of coastal fish habitats and prepared it for an online map tool for coastal managers establishing policies.
+In support of the National Fish Habitat Action Plan, we completed the estuarine and coastal components of the National Fish Habitat Assessment.
+We compiled and analyzed existing data on the condition of coastal fish habitats and added these data to an online map tool for coastal managers establishing fish habitat policies.

 What We Did

 For the coastal component of the assessment, we compiled national datasets of health indicators for estuaries and their surrounding watersheds and mapped them using a modified version of NOAA’s Coastal Assessment Framework.
 We modified the NFHAP Coastal Spatial Framework by identifying additional estuaries and state and federal marine waters using commonly recognized geographic regions.
 Indicators of disturbance to habitat health were screened to ensure data quality and were combined into four disturbance categories: